kevaundray/SmartContractChallenges/Ethereum/4/Info.md

  **Submission**:
               - In order to submit, create a folder with your name or an alias and upload a .Sol/.txt file

+Hint: Time does not need to be accurate and the the balance should not be the contract balance.